ManasseTegGbegnohou/420-414-Epreuve-Finale-Services/README.md

 ## Terraform Configuration Files

-- Docker, Nginx and configuration files for the final project.
+- Docker, Compose.yaml and configuration files for the final project.

 ## Available Services: